 - Dogs are not permitted at Lost Lake beach.
 Dogs are welcome at “Canine Cove” 400 metres to the north of Lost Lake beach.
 Learn more about dogs in Whistler.

 - The Whistler Disc Golf course is also located in Lost Lake Park.
 It can be best accessed through Spruce Grove Park, behind the field house.

 Trails are converted, along with golf cart paths of the two adjacent golf courses, to an extensive cross-country ski trail network maintained by the Resort Municipality of Whistler.

 - Lost Lake Park features 25 kilometres of cross-country ski and snowshoe trails, which are typically open from mid-December to the end of March.

 - The trails are not open to walkers, hikers, bikers, runners, or dogs in the winter.

 The PassivHaus is a day lodge at the entrance to Lost Lake Park.
 Key features are:

 - Bike rentals, lessons, and guided tours in summer

-- Cross-country ski and snowshoe rentals, lessons, and tours in the summer
+- Cross-country ski and snowshoe rentals, lessons, and tours in the winter

 - Rental space for meetings or events.
 Facilities and Parks Bookings.